LaurenAnderson97/SML209-18/index.md

 <p>
 <dl>
  <dt>The aim?</dt>
  <dd>Looking to learn French as a beginneer?
 This website is designed to provide an insight to the French language.
-Learners have access      to a large variety of multimedia and interactive actvities to guarantee he maximum opportunity of learning French.</dd>
+Learners have access      to a large variety of multimedia and interactive actvities to guarantee the maximum opportunity of learning French.</dd>

  <h1> Purpose and overiew of Learn French Today</h1>